diana-shyrokikh/pet-shelter-site/README.md

 ## Functional

 1. Create staff profiles in admin page (superuser required)
-2. Register new user account and pet account (staff required)
+2. Register a new user account and pet account (staff required)
 3. Add a new cat and dog breed (staff required)
-4. Change user's email and phone number
+4. Change the user's email and phone number
 5. Change all pet information (staff required)
-6. Search cat or dog who needs family in list by name and breed
+6. Search cat or dog who needs family in the list by name and breed
-7. Search pet in pet list with all info about pet even who founded a family (staff required)
+7. Search pet in the pet list with all the info about the pet even who founded a family (staff required)
 8. Search users by username, first name and last name (staff required)
-9. Look extra pet information in pet profile
+9. Look for extra pet information in the pet profile
-10. Look user information about pets, discounts in user profile
+10. Look for users and their pets' information and discounts in the user profile

 <hr>